 Utility companies, which are normally state agencies, also have condemnation power.
 However, they normally do not seize entire tracts.
 Instead, they use utility easements to get the land they need to build pipelines, power lines, or other infrastructure.
 This easement gives the utility company the right to use the land for such purposes.
 The right exists whether or not the infrastructure is built.
 Occasionally, utility companies release these liens if their plans change.
 But that does not happen often.

-In whole land condemnation procedures, sales price negotiations usually begin at HBU value, but utility easement cases are different.
+In whole land condemnation procedures, sales price negotiations usually begin at this point.
+But utility easement cases are different.
 As mentioned, the easement, and potential easement, affect the sale price.
 Potential buyers, as opposed to the utility company, determine this effect.
 So, the utility company must not simply pay a fraction of the current fair market value.
 The company must pay the diminished HBU value.Special Issues Regarding Native American Lands

 The law in this area is rather complex.
 Tribal land is not quite private property and not quite government property.
 Usually due to multiple treaties, not all of which are legally valid, the land is somewhere in between.

 If the tribe owns the property outright or occupies it as a trustee of the federal government, state sovereign immunity power does not apply.
 However, a utility company can still take all or part of the land, if the federal government gives the company an allotment.
-In these cases, a land condemnation attorney must negotiate the compensation price for the easement with the utility company with the federal government.
-Once a price is negotiated the federal government can then give the utility company permission to obtain an easement.
+So, instead of negotiating a price with a state government, a Charlotte land condemnation attorney must negotiate with the federal government.
+Then, the feds give the state permission to obtain an easement.

 There are a couple of other moving parts.
 Both the tribal government and the Bureau of Indian Affairs must consent to the taking.
 If they do not, the taking might be illegal, no matter how much the utility company offers.Reach Out to a Dedicated Attorney